diazdc/diazdc-pfb2019/Pandas.md

 ### Data frames

 A data frame is a table-like data structure which cotain mixed data types (strings, floats, integers, etc.).

+### Pandas has the ability to read in various data formats

+-Open a local file using Pandas, usually a CSV file, but could also be a delimited text file (like TSV), Excel, etc

+-Open a remote file or database like a CSV or a JSONon a website through a URL or read from a SQL table/database

 ## Reading in csv files